-For exemption purposes, the mark in any resit exam or other assessment will be capped at 40% or 50%.
+For exemption purposes, the mark in any resit exam or other assessment will be capped at the normal pass mark, which is 40%.
 This means that it will not usually be possible to gain an exemption on the basis of resits.
-However, the rules are more lenient if section 7.3 of this handbook applies to you.
+However, the rules are more lenient if Section 7.4 of this handbook applies to you.

-6.4.
-Claiming your exemptions
+6.5 Claiming your exemptions

-To claim your exemptions, you must join the Institute and Faculty of Actuaries as a student member.
+To claim your exemptions, you must join the Institute and Faculty of Actuaries (IFoA) as a student member.
 You must then apply for exemptions using your account on the IFoA website.